Considering Divorce? How a Financial Advisor Can Help

 Overall, the rate of divorces in America is falling, but it’s increasing among couples age 50 and over.
 The divorce process has many moving parts, and you’ll want to consider working with a team of professionals.

-Even before the pandemic, divorce rates were on the rise.
 Over the last 30 years, the overall divorce rate stagnated, but within certain age groups, rates of divorce are dramatically different.
 The rate for younger couples declined, but it doubled for couples in their 50s.
 For those age 65 and older, who have likely been married for decades, the rate has tripled.

 If you’re contemplating divorce, you may want to take time to do some research.
 The divorce process has many moving parts, and you’ll want to consider working with a team of professionals.
 These teams typically consist of a divorce attorney, financial advisor, and therapist.